(please click on name below for contact information, and to read staff bios)Sirine Shebaya, Executive Director

 Phone: 617-227-9727 x5 · Email: Pamela Goldstein

 Pamela Goldstein is a movement fundraiser, communicator, educator, and activist who has worked in non-profit resource development, communications, and capacity-building for over 30 years.
 Prior to joining NIPNLG in 2010, she held senior development positions at Oxfam America, the Cambridge Women’s Center, and at the Central America Solidarity Association (CASA).
-Pamela brings a passion for social justice struggles and the role of philanthropic partnership to her work.
-She is a graduate of Tufts University and Harvard’s Kennedy School of Government.
+Pamela holds a BA from Tufts University and an MPA from Harvard’s Kennedy School of Government.

 Program Areas: Enforcement, Denaturalization, Issues Impacting Muslim, Arab, and South Asian immigrants